-Comcast uses the link description to make this point even further, by bluntly telling people to “Ditch AT&T today.”
+The Comcast Facebook Ad example uses the link description to make this point even further, by bluntly telling people to “Ditch AT&T today.”

 Once prospects click the ad, they are brought to a post-click landing page where they can learn more about Comcast Business WiFi Pro, and sign up to receive a free service recommendation and price quote based on their own business needs.

 The service chose to surpass the stock photo option as well, and instead, staged a unique shot to use for their ad: